-When managing technology resources across the full product lifecycle, leasing can provide an efficient, effective way to maximum return from IT assets, while minimizing risk and aggressively managing costs.
-JourneyEd.com offers technology leasing solutions that can fit most any school’s budget and/or technology plan.
+When managing technology resources across the full product lifecycle, leasing can provide an efficient, effective way to maximize the return from IT assets, while minimizing risk and aggressively managing costs.
+JourneyEd.com offers technology leasing solutions that can fit most any school’s budget and technology plan.

 GET MORE TECHNOLOGY FOR YOUR MONEY

 Because leasing provides you with a low, affordable monthly payment, you get greater purchasing power.

 With leasing, pay for the use of the equipment while you need it, then trade in, add on, exchange, or upgrade over time.

 Depending on the type of lease, monthly payments are often tax deductible or can be capitalized.

 Leasing your technology provides you with practical end-of-lease alternatives.

 With leasing, there is no large up-front cash outlay and no large down payment due, so you get the technology your business needs without tying up your cash and existing credit lines.